Barmarleyd/WhatsUpGit/README.md

 # WhatsUpGit
 Intro to git.
-With patience and focus, it's all coming together.
+With patience and focus, it's all coming together!